 Imagine a field of shiny large collective seesaws.
 We first gather to inflate them and then we play.
 When you sit, I bob up.
 When our friend to the left lands on her portion of the seesaw, from a bit higher than she would drop onto a chair, we all bob up and laugh.
 In the era of Covid, these blow-up seesaws will acknowledge the 6-foot distance, but allow for an embodied comprehension of another’s presence and cooperation.
-This fall, we will deploy a prototype family of collective seesaws on MIT’s campus, or in collaboration with the Emerald Neckless Conservancy in Boston.
+This Spring, we deployed a prototype family of collective seesaws on MIT’s campus – and soon in Boston in collaboration with the Emerald Neckless Conservancy.
 We hope that this reciprocal game of feeling each other’s presence—seeing us all seesaw—will enable both a physical and a visual confirmation of togetherness.

 A collaboration between CBL and Pneu.haus